DataSenseiAryan/NLPJenny/README.md

 #### Hosted on Heroku: [NLPJenny](https://nlpjenny.herokuapp.com/)

-- Website will launch very slow as in free tier heroku services the server goes into hibernation i.e. everytime a use clicks the website it lauches itself from scratch and remains active for next few minutes.
-Also there is bug in integration between heroku and spacy model which requires to download spacy language model everytime the website launches.May be down by now!
+- Website will launch very slow as in free tier heroku services the server goes into hibernation i.e. everytime a user clicks the website it lauches itself from scratch and remains active for next few minutes.
+Also there is a bug in integration between heroku and spacy model, while deploying, which requires to download spacy language model everytime the website launches itself.May be down by now!

 #### Youtube Video: [Streamlit NLPJenny](https://youtu.be/XGpYs5mbgQ8)